ZagaUS/AIOps/README.md

 To get things run you need to clone this repo, download the model from hf (hugging face) as descried in the model operations folder.
 If you get stuck with the model you can download the quantized version directly from hf from ` https://huggingface.co/aspanner/llama-2-7b-aiopsfinetuned-q8_0-gguf `

-- I recommend to create and activea a python virtual environment, as llama.cpp, huggingface, streamlit an other components might clash.
+- I recommend to create and activea a python virtual environment, as llama.cpp, huggingface, streamlit an other components might clash with things you already got installed.
 To do that run (aiopsVE is the name of my virttual environment(VE):
 ' python3.12 -m venv aiopsVE '
 and then activate it with